Sneaker Fortress

 This is probably the easiest way to detect fake sneakers.
 It sounds odd at first, but the eyes can be easily misled.
 With the nose, you can’t fake a smell so easily.

-The materials used by brands are very specific, and the smell of a legit pair is distinct from a fake one.
+Brands use very specific materials, and the smell of a legit pair is distinct from a fake one.
 If you’ve been collecting sneakers for a long time, you probably have a sense of what fresh legit pairs should smell like.
-Cheaper substitutes use materials with a much worse quality, therefore, they can be logically recognised by their more pungent smell.
+Cheaper substitutes use materials of much worse quality; therefore, they can be logically recognised by their more pungent smell.

 If you don’t trust your own judgement, it’s good to visit a sneaker specialist friend or brick-and-mortar sneaker shop to be extra sure.